jhanric-p/LibraryHub/CODESPACES.md

 3. **Database initialization**:
    - The database will be automatically set up with the credentials configured in the docker-compose.yml file
-   - When the codespace starts, the `postCreateCommand` in devcontainer.json will install dependencies
+   - When the codespace starts, the `postCreateCommand` in devcontainer.json will install dependencies and run the database initialization script
-   - The first time you run the application, it will initialize the database schema and create a default admin user

 ## Running the Application